 Once you retrieve this information, Kensa can produce an MCS-compliant quotation and confirm the equipment requirements and prices to you or your client.

-Blank copies are included with the order forms or are available on request.
 Part of this contract must include the workmanship warranty, which needs to be provided to the client for two years following the installation.

 Upon installation, Kensa’s guidelines need to be followed.
 It is important that: